 Cisco Command Cheat Sheet

-I found a list of useful which I though I would post here.
-When I get a chance I will continue to expand the list and broaden command set.
+I found a list of useful Cisco commands which I though I would post here.

 ROUTER COMMANDS :